FinLegal/API-Documentation/UseCasesWalkthrough_V2.md

           }
         ]

-3. POST request to `/funnel/v1/cases/{caseId}/clients/{clientId}/activities`.
+4. Create and/or populate activities: POST request to `/funnel/v2/activities`.
 To enable the client to begin at activity 3 we require you to create an activity where the status is set to Open.
 Example request body:

         {
           "activityTemplateId": "04f907e7-07b7-4c13-92f9-d7501b9936c4",